Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 4/5
+### Informed Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Clues are specific and descriptive, avoiding direct synonyms.
-The focus on Italian heritage and colors is a good angle.
-Could be slightly more varied in the type of information presented.
+The clues are highly specific to 'Pride and Prejudice' without using any forbidden words.
+They cover the core themes of social class, evolving relationships, societal expectations, personal growth, and misunderstandings, all accurately reflecting the source material.
+The variety of angles is excellent.

 ✅ Strengths:
 - Generally specific and relate to correct answer